aimeos/aimeos-docs/src/frontend/jsonapi/customer.md

 The "csrf" section in "meta" is important to modify the customer data.
 Each response will contain such a "csrf" section if the host application supports tokens against cross-site request forgery attacks.
 If available, you have to send them with every DELETE, PATCH and POST request.

 !!! warning
     Don't take the resource URLs in the OPTIONS response as granted!
 They will change depending on the routes and the application.
 Thus, your client needs the OPTIONS URL of the JSON REST API as configuration parameter.
-It's response will define the next possibilities.
+Its response will define the next possibilities.

 # Fetch customer data